pestphp/docs/test-dependencies.md

 ---
 title: Test Dependencies
-description: Sometimes, tests typically require certain preconditions or events to occur prior to their execution, or else they will not succeed.
-As an illustration, you can only verify that users are able to modify their accounts if you have first verified that an account can be established.
+description: Sometimes, tests require certain preconditions or events to occur prior to their execution or else they will not succeed.
+For example, you may only be able to verify that users are able to modify their accounts if you have first verified that an account can be established.
 ---

 # Test Dependency

-Sometimes, tests typically require certain preconditions or events to occur prior to their execution, or else they will not succeed.
-As an illustration, you can only verify that users are able to modify their accounts if you have first verified that an account can be established.
+Sometimes, tests require certain preconditions or events to occur prior to their execution or else they will not succeed.
+For example, you may only be able to verify that users are able to modify their accounts if you have first verified that an account can be established.

 To address this issue, Pest offers the `depends()` method, which allows a "Child" test to specify that it depends on one or more "Parent" tests.